wilfred-dev/wilfred/docs/source/development.rst

 After the `snap build <https://build.snapcraft.io/user/wilfred-dev/wilfred>`__ has finished, go to the `Snap <https://snapcraft.io/wilfred>`__ listing and push the `edge` channel to `stable` or `beta` depending on the type of release.

-Revert the changes in `wilfred/version.py` and commit the changes (should therefore not be included in the release).
+Revert the changes in `wilfred/version.py` and `snap/snapcraft.yml` and commit the changes (should therefore not be included in the release).

 Windows
 -------